+Another saddlebag essential tools is the master link.
 The master link goes hand in hand with your chain tool.
 After getting the broken pin off the bicycle chain, you can then use the master link to join the two ends of the chain together.

 Once you've snapped both ends together, you can get on your back to add some torque to the chain.
 The master link is smaller and much thinner compared to a matchbook.
 Some people refer to it as a missing link and often comes in different sizes.

 Always make sure to have a pair of tire levers every time you take your bike out.
 If you don't have one yet, then you can quickly grab one for yourself.
 Not only are they easy to pack, but they're also quite affordable, too.

 Depending on the kind of tires that your bike has, those with wired beads could be difficult to remove.
 It would even be impossible to take it off if you don't have any pair of this tool at all.

 Tire levers often vary between two types based on their materials: steel and plastic.
 Some would say that a steel tire lever is better than a plastic one, although it does come with its cons.
 A steel tire lever may be more efficient, but using one could potentially damage the rims of the wheels, especially if it's made of carbon.
 So, if you're planning to bring one on your ride, make sure to use them with care.